ikalnytskyi/picobox/README.rst

 Why?
 ----

-Because we usually want to decouple our code base and Python lack of clean and pragmatic solutions (even as third parties).
+Because we usually want to decouple our code and Python lack of clean and pragmatic solutions (even third parties).

 Features